-For positive screens, assess safety (See page 27 for additional guidance)
+For positive screens, assess safety (See Page 28 for additional guidance)

-Columbia Suicide Severity Rating Scale (CSSRS) or Ask Suicide Screening Questions (ASQ)
+Columbia Suicide Severity Rating Scale (CSSRS) or Ask Suicide Screening Questions (ASQ) 3-item Patient Safety Screener (for acute settings)

 Ask about thoughts about harming baby: "It can be very overwhelming to be a new parent.
 Sometimes people have upsetting thoughts about hurting their babies, either by accident or on purpose.
 Have you had thoughts like this?"
 Refer to emergency services as needed